-We are voluntarily publishing our ethnicity pay gap report ahead of the anticipated government legislation.
-This is another step we are taking to be open and transparent about our people.
-We want to lead the industry on diversity and inclusion and this report is an important tool to help us achieve our ambition.
+This is the fifth year we are voluntarily publishing our ethnicity pay gap report.
+This helps us to be open and transparent about our people.
+We want to lead the industry on equity, diversity and inclusion and this report is an important tool to help us achieve our ambition.

-This is the first year we are publishing our ethnicity pay gap and has been calculated in accordance with Government regulations for calculating gender pay gaps.
-We will publish our ethnicity pay gap report each year.
+Our ethnicity pay gap has been calculated in accordance with Government regulations for calculating gender pay gaps.